myeghaneh/PAMT/README.md

 In case you use the PAMT, Please cite this paper.
 ```
-@inproceedings{abkenar-2024-persian,
-    author = "Abkenar, Mohammad Yeghaneh and Stede, Manfred",
+@inproceedings{abkenar2024neural,
-    title = "Neural Mining of Persian Short Argumentative Texts",
+  title={Neural Mining of Persian Short Argumentative Texts},
+  author={Abkenar, Mohammad Yeghaneh and Stede, Manfred},
-    booktitle = "Proceedings of the 2nd Workshop on Resources and Technologies for Indigenous, Endangered and Lesser-resourced Languages in Eurasia (LREC - EURALI)",
+  booktitle={Proceedings of the 2nd Workshop on Resources and Technologies for Indigenous, Endangered and Lesser-resourced Languages in Eurasia (EURALI)@ LREC-COLING 2024},
-    month = "May",
-    year = "2024",
-    address = "Turin, Italy",
-    note = "To appear",
-    keywords = ""
+  pages={30--35},
+  year={2024}
 }

 ```